Summary

 - The URL configured for the Authorized JavaScript origins and Authorized redirect URI parameters in the Google Developer's console, and the type of SSL login page used (that is, HTTP configured but SSL login page used, and vice versa).

-... this would leave users' credentials being rejected as they would be seen as coming from an unauthorized source.
+One or both of these scenarios would leave users' credentials being rejected as they would be seen as coming from an unauthorized source.

 You use the SSL login page, and have HTTPS configured for both Authorized JavaScript origins and Authorized redirect URI parameters, but your end-users are getting a certificate error before getting to the SSL login page.
 If they accept the certificate error, the Google Sign-In button on the SSL login page does nothing.